 Mr. Leo holds a bachelor's degree in finance and a Master of Business Administration degree from The Pennsylvania State University.
 He serves as vice chair of the board for Paxton Ministries, a faith-based, non-profit organization providing safe and affordable homes for adults who may be challenged with social, mental, or emotional needs, and has taken part in a mission trip to assist a Navajo congregation in New Mexico.

-Shari VanderGast, Esq., LCSW, FACHE, is Senior Vice President for Operations and Business Development for Diakon Child, Family & Community Ministries.
-As such, she oversees operations and growth within Diakon's wide range of services for children, youths, families and communities.
+Shari VanderGast, Esq., LCSW, FACHE, is Senior Vice President for Diakon Administration and Child & Family Services Operations.
+As such, she oversees Human Resource Services and operations and growth within Diakon's wide range of services for children, youths, families and communities.
+She also serves as Diakon's chief compliance officer.

 Before joining Diakon in 2015, Ms. VanderGast served as Chief Executive Officer of Central Mental Health, a community mental health center in the Philadelphia area. .
 Before joining that organization, she served as Senior Vice President and Chief Operating Officer for Access Services, a behavioral health-care organization that includes outdoor programming and adoption and foster care services, and was responsible for program and quality management, human resources, facility planning, financial operations and information technology.
 She also led a staff initiative that resulted in a "best-place-to-work" designation by the regional business journal.